 Cornell's Adult University offers learning vacations—on and off campus—for anyone of any age who enjoys exploring new ideas and new places.
 There is also a youth program during the summer, designed especially for kids—taking into account their ages, abilities, and interests.

-During the fall and spring semesters, you may take courses for credit on a part-time basis by registering as an Part-Time Study student.
+During the fall and spring semesters, you may take courses for credit by registering as a part-time student.

 If you aren't interested in taking courses for credit, the Visitors Program allows adults to attend classes in many divisions of the university on a space-available basis at a reduced charge.